uminho-miei-engseg-19-20/EngSeg/README.eng.md

 - The presentation of the seventh class was made available (go to [videos_aulas](videos_aulas)), divided into two parts.
 - The worksheet for the seventh class was made available.
 - The slides were made available for the seventh class.
+- For information on the presentation of the first project, click [here](ProjetoES/projeto1.eng.md)

 **16/Mar/2020**